-The outer part of the Grand Boulevard (Nagykörút) is much different than the inner side.
-The Jewish Quarter’s stag-party apocalypse doesn’t reach this far - the streets quiet down as night falls and residents are still mainly locals rather than Airbnb guests.
-The neighborhood’s mom-and-pop stores and dilapidated buildings remind me of what much of Budapest was like in the 1990s.
+The outer part of the Grand Boulevard (Nagykörút) is much different than the inner side—the Jewish Quarter’s stag-party apocalypse doesn’t reach this far, meaning that the streets quiet down as night falls, and residents are still mainly locals rather than Airbnb guests.
+The neighborhood’s mom-and-pop stores and dilapidated buildings serve as a reminder of what much of Budapest looked like in the '90s.

 Király 100 restaurant, which opened in 1994 and abuts Király Street, a historic thoroughfare, is the biggest restaurant in the neighborhood.
-The two-story interior, decked out in warm, blond wooden beams, evokes the German beer hall vibes.
-Presumably, the design choice was meant to be a hat-tip to the beer hall that first opened here in 1893.
-(Even today, many people come just for beers, of which four pricey lagers are available on draft.)
+The two-story space, furnished with blond wooden beams, evokes chalet vibes perhaps as a hat-tip to the beer hall that first opened here in 1893.
+(Even today, many people come just for beers, of which four lagers are available on draft.)

-The food is unlikely to disappoint you, but the flavors fall short when compared with those at places like Rosenstein or Café Kör.
-Among the better dishes were the liver dumpling soup (€4), the mangalica pork neck (€13) paired with a side of crispy potatoes and lecsó, a Hungarian ratatouille, and also the pork tenderloins coated in strips of bacon (€13).
-Servers at Király 100 are kind and accommodating.
-In fact, they're one of the best waitstaffs I’ve encountered in Budapest.
+The traditional Hungarian dishes are unlikely to disappoint you, but the flavors can fall short when compared with the best places of this kind.
+Among the better plates are the liver dumpling soup (€4), the mangalica pork neck (€13) paired with a side of crispy potatoes and ratatouille, and also the pork tenderloins coated in strips of bacon (€13).
+Servers are kind and accommodating.
+In fact, they're one of the best service teams I’ve encountered in Budapest.

-The prices, unfortunately, are on par with, if not higher than, comparable downtown restaurants, meaning that you're unlikely to find a main course below €10.
-Most patrons are middle-class Hungarian families of the type that prefer their neighborhood joint to the trendy spot downtown.
+Prices, unfortunately, are on par with, if not higher than, comparable downtown restaurants, meaning that few main courses are below €10.
+Most patrons are middle-class Hungarian families of the type that prefers the neighborhood joint to the trendy spots downtown.